thirumoorthir/nodejs_chef/README.md

 # nodejs_chef

-TODO: Enter the cookbook description here.
+TODO: this is an wrapper cookbook for nodejs